zDany08/zDany08/README.md

 # Hi, zDany there 👋🏼

-I'm a web developer working with modern technologies to ship fast and reliable web apps.
+I'm a web developer working with modern technologies to ship fast & reliable web apps

 ## 💻 Technologies